deephealthproject/eddl/docs/source/tensor/logic_functions.rst

 any
 ^^^^^^^^^^^^^^

-Test whether any array element along a given axis evaluates to True
+Test whether any element evaluates to True

 .. code-block:: c++